cabol/erlbus/README.md

 ## Point-To-Point Example

 The great thing here is that you don't need something special to implement a point-to-point behavior.
-Is as simple as this:
+It is as simple as this:

 ```erlang
 ebus:dispatch("topic1", #{payload => "M1"}).